prolfqua/prolfquapp/README.md

 ## Running the QC.

-The `CMD_QUANT_QC.sh` script will create a QC report for your data.
+The `prolfqua_qc.sh` script will create a QC report for your data.
 The report consists of two HTML documents and XLSX file.

 ```
-./CMD_QUANT_QC.sh -i data_dir/ -p ProjectName -w WorkunitName -d annotation.xlsx -s DIANN -o where_to_write_results
+./prolfqua_qc.sh -i data_dir/ -p ProjectName -w WorkunitName -d annotation.xlsx -s DIANN -o where_to_write_results
 ```

-for more details about the options run './CMD_QUANT_QC.sh -h'.
+for more details about the options run './prolfqua_qc.sh -h'.

 ## Creating the prolfquapp configuration file

-Using the `./CMD_MAKE_YAML.R` command line tool you can create the Yaml file you can use to set the parameters needed by the prolfquapp `CMD_DEA.sh` tool.
+Using the `./prolfqua_yaml.R` command line tool you can create the Yaml file you can use to set the parameters needed by the prolfquapp `CMD_DEA.sh` tool.

 ```
-./CMD_MAKE_YAML.sh -y config.yaml
+./prolfqua_yaml.sh -y config.yaml
 ```

-`CMD_MAKE_YAML.sh` has many more parameters which you can explore by running it with the `-h` option.
+`prolfqua_yaml.sh` has many more parameters which you can explore by running it with the `-h` option.
 They can be used to present values in the generated yaml file.

 ## Differential expression analysis using prolfquapp

-Using the `./CMD_DEA.sh` you can analyse your data.
+Using the `./prolfqua_dea.sh` you can analyse your data.
 The tool will generate an output folder containing, HTML documents, an XLSX file with the data, SummarizedExperiment.rds file, and txt or csv file which can be used to run GSEA or ORA analysis.

 After setting the parameters in the config.yaml file you can run the DEA analysis by:

 ```
-./CMD_DEA.sh -i data_dir/ -d annotation.xlsx -y config.yaml -w NameOfAnalysis -s DIANN
+./prolfqua_dea.sh -i data_dir/ -d annotation.xlsx -y config.yaml -w NameOfAnalysis -s DIANN
 ```

 This will generate a folder which starts with "DEA_" and writes all the analysis results and used input data into it.